aerogear/aerogear-digger-installer/provision-osx/README.md

 ## Configure Proxy

-Configures a proxy to be used whithin the osx node.
+Configures a proxy to be used within the osx node.

 To run this section as a standalone step you must specify the `osx_configure_proxy` tag.